I hugged the silver medallist yesterday at the Stony Mountain on Ice Competition.

 When I was released from the EMU on March 31, I knew I had to conserve my energy.
 I was running on pure adrenaline.
 While the program ran through my head, I’d never performed it on ice.
 I hoped the saying was true: sports is 80 per cent mental and 20 per cent physical.

-My interpretive music, “Breathe Me” by Sia, was on repeat last Friday, the day of the competition.
-Driving to Stony Mountain Saturday, it spun in the CD player like “The Wheels on the Bus Go Round and Round.”
+My interpretive music, “Breathe Me” by Sia, was on repeat the day of the competition.
+Driving to Stony Mountain that Saturday, the CD spun like “The Wheels on the Bus Go Round and Round.”

 But I had a split second of doubt when I saw my fellow competitor’s dress.
 It was gorgeous.
 She looked like a fresh tulip.
 I was tempted to rush to the second level and buy a dress from the onsite vendor.
 But, I calmed myself.

 I paced.
 I retied my skates.
-I squeezed my bear.
+I squeezed my good luck skating bear.
 And I skated.
 And I fell, exactly where my mom laughed when she heard the lyric “Help, I have fallen again” and told me not to fall.